 When your horse has a swollen eye, it's always cause for concern, but this time of year it may just be equine conjunctivitis (pinkeye), an easily treated bacterial infection.

 Afflicted eyes often swell shut, with the bright pink conjunctiva (the mucous membranes that line the eyelid) appearing to ooze out between the lids.
 Remembering that your horse is likely to be touchy about having his eye examined, use the thumb and forefinger of one hand to gently spread the lids apart and inspect the eyeball itself for signs of trouble.
 A bright, healthy globe indicates that the problem is in the lids alone.
-Any abnormalities of the eyeball constitute a Red Alert situation, necessitating an immediate call to your veterinarian.
+Any abnormalities of the eyeball constitute an emergency situation, necessitating an immediate call to your veterinarian.

 Equine conjunctivitis is caused when trauma to the tissues surrounding the eye opens the way for bacterial invasion.
 For instance, when face flies are attracted to the moisture around a horse's eye, the horse rubs the area on his knee to rid himself of the irritation.
 The insects depart, but any bacteria they were carrying remain to be rubbed into the eyelid's sensitive membranes.
 Windblown dust also leads to eye irritation, rubbing and subsequent infection.
 Unlike pinkeye in cattle, equine conjunctivitis is not an airborne contagion, but horses can contract particularly virulent strains from each other through direct contact.